FAIRDataPipeline/hugo_source_files/content/docs/interface/example2/_index.md

 ---
-weight: 40
+weight: 50
-title: "Additional examples"
+title: "Additional working examples"
 ---

 <span style="font-size:12pt; color:red">Note that this is a living document and the following is subject to change.</span>

-# Additional examples
+# Additional working examples

 ## Read data product, process, and write data product (with aliases)